vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 Download it or learn more at [ZoomText's homepage][zoomtext].

-## Conclusion

-These are just a few of the tools that I have used for testing the accessibility of sites and for iterating quickly on potential fixes.
 Have suggestions for a tool that you love that I should try out?
 [Tweet at me!][my-twitter]

 <!-- All links for simplicity -->